 A Look Back at the Travis Childers 2010 Campaign

-This was the official website for the 2008 and 2010 campaigns of Travis Childers, a socially conservative county official from the far northeastern corner of the state who was trying to wrest a congressional seat away from the Republicans in the deeply conservative state.
+This was the official website for the 2008 and 2010 campaigns of Travis Childers, a member of the Democratic Party and a socially conservative county official from the far northeastern corner of the Mississippi.
+He successfully wrested the congressional seat away from the Republicans in this deeply conservative state.
 He won the seat vacated by Rep. Roger Wicker in 2008 in a special election for the for Mississippi 1st District seat in the U.S. House of Representatives.
-Serving out the final months of that term before having to gear up in November of 2008 for a full two-year term.
-Travis Childers served as the U.S. Representative for Mississippi's 1st congressional district from 2008 to 2011.
-Childers ran for the United States Senate in 2014,but lost the election to the Republican incumbent Thad Cochran.
+Serving out the final months of that term before having to gear up in November of 2008 for a full two-year term, Travis Childers ended up serving as the U.S. Representative for Mississippi's 1st congressional district from 2008 to 2011.
+Childers ran for the United States Senate in 2014, but lost the election to the Republican incumbent Thad Cochran.

 Content is from the site's 2008 - 2010 archived pages as well as from other outside sources.